omardebbagh/pypoker/Readme.md

 - A Notebook was created showing the basic usage of the tools

 ## To Do
-- Look for hands data and past plays to try to find some trends
+- Analyze historical hand data and past plays to identify patterns and trends that could improve strategic decision-making.
 - Finish building a poker bot using Counterfactual Regret Minimization (CFR) and Monte Carlo CFR (MCCFR) for Kuhn Poker and Limit Hold'em.

 ## Dependencies